 The Company has a Code of Business Conduct and Ethics which applies to our directors, officers and employees.
+Any amendments or waivers to the Code will be publicly disclosed on a timely basis to the extent required by the applicable rules and regulation of the SEC, or on our website within 4 business days.
 A copy of the Code of Business Conduct and Ethics is available on the Company's website at www.costartechnologies.com or can be obtained, free of charge, by writing to Costar Technologies, Inc., 101 Wrangler Drive, Suite 201, Coppell, Texas 75019; Attn: Secretary.